 All boats participating in the Rolex Middle Sea Race are entitled to free berthing during the Rolex Middle Sea Race.

 The RMSR result page offers a wide range intertersting data.
 We have managed to divide the course in various parts and the tracking system allows us to workout the corrected times in various locations.
 From Capo Passero to Lampedusa, IRC and IMS results

-Thanks to the latest satellite systems, we can actually track each individual boataround the race course.
-Argos Systems are the official tracking system the Royal Malta Yacht Club use for the Rolex Middle Sea Race and have been official providers since 20
+Thanks to the latest satellite systems, we can actually track each individual boat around the race course.
+Argos Systems are the official tracking system the Royal Malta Yacht Club use for the Rolex Middle Sea Race.

 Position tracker help page.
 Vital information to assist you in using the tracking page.

 Pellentesque molestie libero eu purus.
 Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos hymenaeos.
 Vestibulum in velit.
 Pellentesque velit.
 Quisque viverra.

 This link will take you to the calender of events page.
 Details of what is happening and at what time can be found here.

 Keep updated with the latest press releases issued by the Royal Malta Yacht Club about the Rolex Middle Sea Race.

 This page is dedicated to information related to the Royal Malta Yacht Club and it's history and the Committee that are responsible for the running of the Club and it's activities.

 The history of the Royal Malta Yacht Club is an amazing one.
 It dates back to 1835 and, over the years, has changed it's name on a number of occasions.